Kill Six Billion Demons: Origins

 According to the author, Kill Six Billion Demons was originally conceived around 2004.
 Early concepts involved a girl receiving a key from a fugitive, godlike warrior and were supposed to borrow elements from Shōnen manga.
 The comic began as a "Choose Your Own Adventure" thread on the MS Paint Adventures discussion forum in 2012.
 The author, then going by the pseudonym "Orbitaldropkick", would allow readers to suggest what should happen next, while Abaddon would set the tone, draw the pages, and choose how exactly the world reacted to the protagonist's reader-chosen antics.
-Parkinson-Morgan converted it into a standalone webcomic in 2013, hosted on its own website.
-The first pages were released in monochrome format, however, by chapter 2, Parkinson-Morgan decided to gear his efforts toward fully coloured pages.
+Bloom converted it into a standalone webcomic in 2013, hosted on its own website.
+The first pages were released in monochrome format, however, by chapter 2, Bloom decided to gear his efforts toward fully coloured pages.
 Image Comics began publishing print compilations in 2016.

 Title

-Parkinson-Morgan has noted that the name "Kill Six Billion Demons" was initially conceived under the pretense of the original "Choose Your Own Adventure"-style comic the concept originated from, claiming that "Kill Seven Black Emperors" would be more fitting to the current comic.
+Bloom has noted that the name "Kill Six Billion Demons" was initially conceived under the pretense of the original "Choose Your Own Adventure"-style comic the concept originated from, claiming that "Kill Seven Black Emperors" would be more fitting to the current comic.

 Reception

 Black Gate praised its "originality, scope of vision, and explosive visuals", calling it "disorienting, unsettling, inspiring, fascinating, (and) beautiful", and comparing it favorably to China Miéville's Perdido Street Station.
-Io9 described its art as "stuffed with sumptuous insanity", and lauded Parkinson-Morgan's ability to provide exposition in a way "that would be tedious in a lesser comic".
+Io9 described its art as "stuffed with sumptuous insanity", and lauded Bloom's ability to provide exposition in a way "that would be tedious in a lesser comic".
 Bleeding Cool noted that the comic "starts out a little rough in the art department", but soon progresses "from a cool looking comic with a great read to a great looking comic with a fantastic read."
-Publishers Weekly, reviewing the first collected volume, called it "visually and textually stunning", and a display of Parkinson-Morgan's "impressive worldbuilding abilities", but noted that the illustration (although "never muddled") was nonetheless "sketchy", and observed that the plot of that volume "serves mainly as prologue".
-ComicsBeat praised the comic's writing and art - especially its establishing shots, noting that "Parkinson-Morgan creates amazing establishing shots of massive alien landscapes", and that "there are no generic character designs here.
+Publishers Weekly, reviewing the first collected volume, called it "visually and textually stunning", and a display of Bloom's "impressive worldbuilding abilities", but noted that the illustration (although "never muddled") was nonetheless "sketchy", and observed that the plot of that volume "serves mainly as prologue".
+ComicsBeat praised the comic's writing and art – especially its establishing shots, noting that "Bloom creates amazing establishing shots of massive alien landscapes", and that "there are no generic character designs here.
 Every time the character enter a new, crowded area it feels like going into Mos Eisley's Cantina".

 Inspiration

-Parkinson-Morgan has stated that his art in Kill Six Billion Demons is influenced by the work of Wayne Douglas Barlowe and Jean Giraud.
+Bloom has stated that his art in Kill Six Billion Demons is influenced by the work of Wayne Douglas Barlowe and Jean Giraud.
 The author has also listed Geof Darrow, James Stokoe, Sheldon Vella, and Noriyoshi Ohrai as influences on his work.
-Additionally, the comic and its' setting draw inspiration from Hindu mythology, Greek Gnosticism, the Berserk series, and The Elder Scrolls.
+Additionally, the comic and its setting draw inspiration from Hindu mythology, Greek Gnosticism, the Berserk series, and The Elder Scrolls.